 Almost anything works so long as it truly speaks to how much you value them.

-For your extra-special referrals, spend some time on the horn giving them a ring so they can hear just how happy their referral has made you.
+For your extra-special referrals, give them a ring so they can hear just how happy their referral has made you.

-It’s estimated that roughly 80% of your business will come from a mere 20% of your referrals, so these 20% should certainly get your white-glove treatment and the bulk of your attention.
+It’s estimated that roughly 80% of your business will come from just 20% of your referrals.
+Because of this, those 20% should get your white-glove treatment and the bulk of your attention.

-While getting your venue marketing discoverability and referral program established may seem difficult and time consuming, it need not be.
+Getting your venue marketing discoverability and referral program established may seem difficult and time-consuming.
+But it doesn’t have to be.

-Consider creating a set number of follow-up items and tasks in your CRM for referrals and after each event to make sure you don’t forget an important step along the way.
+Consider creating a set number of follow-up items and tasks in your CRM for referrals.
+This way, you won’t forget to say thanks after an event.

-It’s been suggested that a mere 15 minutes per day working on your referral network could lead to as many as 250 new referral relationships per year.
+It’s been suggested that if you spend 15 minutes per day working on your referral network, you could get as many as 250 new referral relationships per year.